MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Get-SPAccessServicesDatabaseServer.md

 ```

 ### -DatabaseServerGroup
-Specifies the database server group.
+The name of the database server group.

 ```yaml
 Type: AccessServicesDatabaseServerGroupPipeBind